Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 - In 3.x.x, creating a custom model required specifying `useTrainingLabels` to indicate whether to use labeled data when creating the custom model with the `beginTraining` method.
 - In 4.x.x, we introduced the new general document model (prebuilt-document) to replace the train without labels functionality from 3.x.x which extracts entities, key-value pairs, and layout from a document with the `beginBuildModel` method.
+In  4.x.x the `beginBuildModel` always returns labeled data otherwise.

 Train a custom model using 3.x.x `beginTraining`:
 ```java